irohandev/A2Z-DSA-Sheet/Step 01-Learn the basics/Lec 02-Build up Logical Thinking/readme.md

+# Pattern Printing Guide

-Points to remember :
+## Points to Remember for Pattern Printing

-1. For the outer loops, count the no. of lines i.e rows
+When writing code for pattern printing, keep the following points in mind:

+1. **Outer Loops: Rows**
+   - The outer loop typically corresponds to the number of lines (or rows) in the pattern.
+   - Determine the total number of rows required based on the pattern's height.

+2. **Inner Loops: Columns**
-2. for the inner loop , focus on the columns & connect them somehow to the rows
+   - The inner loop handles the number of columns to print for each row.

-3. Print them "*" inside the inner for loop

-4. Observe ht esymmetry {OPTIONAL}
+   - Establish a relationship between rows and columns to define the pattern (e.g., rows determine the number of columns or their positions).

+3. **Printing Characters**
+   - Inside the inner loop, use the `print` function to display the required characters (usually `"*"` for basic patterns).

+4. **Observe the Symmetry (Optional)**
+   - Analyze the pattern to identify any symmetry.
+   - Symmetry can help optimize the logic and simplify your approach.